lakshjadhwanilj/07_EdgeLedger/README.md

 # EdgeLedger
-A Company Website with a single landing page.
-Built using HTML5 and CSS3 Flexbox.
+A Company Website with a single landing page.<br /> Built using HTML5 and CSS3 Flexbox.
+# Steps to execute:

+   * Download the entire code
+   * Open up the index.html.

+# Technologies used:

+   * HTML
+   * CSS